cesarsnchz13/gamedaymate/README.md

 - Team details: Explore information about soccer teams, including their logo, players, and recent performance.
 - Leagues: Discover different soccer leagues around the world and get league-specific data.
 - Email notifications: Ability to subscribe to email updates for favorite teams and upcoming matches.
-- [Add any other features or functionalities that you plan to implement]

 ## Installation